Rod Laver: Honours

-Post-retirement
+Personal life

 On 27 July 1998, Laver suffered a stroke while being interviewed by ESPN-TV in the United States for their SportsCentury 20th Century sports retrospective series.
 He was hospitalised for a month and suffered from memory and speech difficulties after the stroke, but recovered over the course of the following year.
-In 2000, the centre court at Melbourne Park, which today hosts the Australian Open, was named the Rod Laver Arena in his honour.
-In 2003, Laver, along with his fellow Australian tennis superstar Margaret Court, was honoured with his portrait on a postage stamp by the "Australia Post Australian Legends Award".

-Laver returned to his native country to present Roger Federer in 2006 and 2017, Rafael Nadal in 2009, and Novak Djokovic in 2012, the Norman Brookes Challenge Cup, which is awarded to the Men's Singles winner of the Australian Open.
-He was present at Wimbledon to witness Federer make tennis history, when he surpassed Pete Sampras' record by winning his 15th Grand Slam Title.
+In 1966, Laver married Mary Benson in San Rafael, California.
+Born Mary Shelby Peterson in Illinois, she was a divorcee with three children and ten years his senior.
+Together, they had a son named Rick.
+The family lived at various locations in California including Rancho Mirage, Corona del Mar, a ranch near Santa Barbara and Carlsbad.
+Mary Laver died in November 2012 at the age of 84 at their home in Carlsbad.
+Since 2018, he has been living with his partner Susan Johnson, a widow from Florida.

-After the short-lived reintroduction of knighthoods in Australia in 2014, there were calls for Laver to be knighted within the Order of Australia.
-In 2016 he was appointed a Companion of the Order of Australia, by which time knighthoods had again been abolished and the Companion was the highest honour available in the Order.
+In 1985, Laver's cousin was killed in the crash of Delta Air Lines Flight 191; the latter's son survived the crash.

 Laver resides in Carlsbad, California, and attended San Diego Chargers games on occasion.
-On October 1, 2017, he was inducted into the Southern California Tennis Hall of Fame.
+On 1 October 2017, he was inducted into the Southern California Tennis Hall of Fame.